abbaspour/replate/readme.md

 Use cases:

 1.  **Onboard** new supplier, community or logistics organization; Admin does this by calling Auth0 API for self-service SSO.
-2. In the app, admin users can see a list of suppliers, community, or logistics organisations.
+2. See a list of suppliers, community, or logistics organisations.
 These are modelled as organisations in Auth0 and fetched by calling the Auth0 management API.

 ### Supplier Admin

 Supplier Admin is a member of the supplier organisation in Auth0.

-1. Accepts self-service SSO invitation from Replate Admin and completes the self-service setup against their workforce IDP.
+1.  **Accepts self-service SSO invitation** from Replate Admin and completes the self-service setup against their workforce IDP.
-2. Update the address of the supplier's pick-up location
+2.  **Update the address** of the supplier's pick-up location

 ### Supplier Member

 Supplier Member is a member of a supplier organisation in Auth0.

-1. Can log in to the app website with the SSO that their admin has set up.
+1. Can **log in** to the app website with the SSO that their admin has set up.
 SSO is powered with HRD (Home Realm Discovery), such as when email is matched for the company domain, like `member@supplier.com`, the user is redirected to the supplier's IdP at `idp.supplier.com`
-2. Can view and update pick-up schedule.
+2. Can **view and update pick-up schedule**.
-3. Can request ad-hoc pick up.
+3. Can **request ad-hoc pick up**.

 ### Logistics Admin

 Logistics Admin is a member of the logistics organisation in Auth0

-1. Accepts self-service SSO invitation from Replate Admin and completes the self-service setup against their workforce IDP.
+1.  **Accepts self-service SSO invitation** from Replate Admin and completes the self-service setup against their workforce IDP.
+2. **Update the details** of the logistics company.

 ### Driver

 Driver is a member of the logistics organisation in Auth0

-1. Can log in to app website with the SSO that their admin has set up.
+1. Can **log in** to app website with the SSO that their admin has set up.
 SSO is powered by HRD.
-2. Can view the list of deliveries assigned to them and their pickup location and address.
+2. Can **view the list of deliveries** assigned to them and their pickup location and address.
-3. Mark delivery in progress.
+3. Mark delivery **in progress**.
-4. Mark delivery as completed.
+4. Mark delivery as **completed**.

 ### Community Admin

 Community Admin is a member of a community organisation in Auth0

-1. Accepts self-service SSO invitation from Replate Admin and completes the self-service setup against their workforce IDP.
+1.  **Accepts self-service SSO invitation** from Replate Admin and completes the self-service setup against their workforce IDP.
-2. Update the address of the community's delivery location
+2.  **Update the address** of the community's delivery location

 ### Community Member

 Community Member is a member of a community organisation in Auth0

-1. Can log in to the app website with the SSO that their admin has set up.
+1. Can **log in** to the app website with the SSO that their admin has set up.
 SSO is powered with HRD.
-2. Can view and update the delivery schedule.
+2. Can **view and update the delivery schedule**.

 ## Core Data Model in Airtable